khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - [ec2-security-groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html)

 ## S3
+- It is an object storage service that offers industry-leading scalability, data availability, security, and performance.
+-  Your applications can easily achieve thousands of transactions per second in request performance when uploading and retrieving storage from Amazon S3.

 * So3 looks like a global service but buckets are created in a region
 * Prefix = Directory